-Meath, Barry Geraghty is one of the greatest jump jockeys of his generation, enjoying a distinguished 23-year career in the saddle.
+Meath, Barry Geraghty was one of the greatest jump jockeys of his generation, enjoying a distinguished 23-year career in the saddle.
 He rode five winners at the Cheltenham Festival in 2003 and won the Grand National at Aintree on Monty's Pass only weeks later.
 On the back of that remarkable success, he was voted RTE Sports Personality of the Year.
 Never far from big-race success throughout his career, Barry was appointed as first jockey to owner JP McManus on June 21, 2015, a position he held until announcing his retirement in July, 2020.

 Barry ended his career with 1,920 winners and (at the time) was the fourth winning-most National Hunt jockey in Ireland and Britain.
-Success on the McManus-owned/Nicky Henderson-trained Birchdale at Cheltenham on January 26, 2019 saw him reach the 1875-winner mark, one ahead of Richard Dunwoody.
 Only Tony McCoy (4348), Richard Johnson and Ruby Walsh have ridden more winners.

 Since his first winner at Down Royal in 1997, Geraghty established himself as one of the sport's biggest stars.
 He rode his first Grade 1 winner on Alexander Banquet in the Drinmore Novice Chase at Fairyhouse in 1999, the first of 43 Cheltenham Festival winners came just three years later and arguably his greatest moment came when he landed the Aintree Grand National on Monty's Pass in 2003.